axju/axju.github.io/content/articles/security/002-hidden-service.rst

   * `Operational Security <https://community.torproject.org/onion-services/advanced/opsec/>`_

 I also setup Jenkins to automate the publishing.
 The darknet copy of this blog will always be a little bit newer than the main build.
-So uses the tor browser to be the first one to read my post.
+Uses the tor browser to be the first one to read my post.

-For wsgi binding with Gunicorn.
-Of course this is just an example.
-If you are setup a real service, you will use a systemd service.